 It is also important for those employers to recognize the importance of workers’ compensation benefits to injured employees.
 When those benefits are denied, morale, workers and workers’ families suffer.

-An experienced workers’ comp lawyer can help you fight for the benefits you deserve.
+An experienced Charlotte workers compensation attorney can help you fight for the benefits you deserve.